IBM-Blockchain-Archive/learn-chaincode/README.md

 }
 ```

-This `write` function should look similar to `Init` change we just did.
+This `write` function should look similar to the `Init` change you just did.
-One major difference is that we can now set the key and value for `PutState`.
+One major difference is that you can now set the key and value for `PutState`.
-This function will now let us store any key/value pair we want into the blockchain ledger.
+This function allows you to store any key/value pair you want into the blockchain ledger.

 ###Query()
-As the name implies, Query is called whenever you query your chaincode state.
+As the name implies, `Query` is called whenever you query your chaincode state.
 Queries do not result in blocks being added to the chain.
-We can and will use Query to read the value of our chaincode state's key/value pairs.
+You will use `Query` to read the value of your chaincode state's key/value pairs.

-In our `chaincode.go` file lets change the `Query` function so that it calls a generic read function.
+In your `chaincode.go` file, change the `Query` function so that it calls a generic read function.

 ```
 func (t *SimpleChaincode) Query(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {